 We will gather at 9:00am at the Statue of Rev. Martin Luther King, Jr. (1964 Independence Ave SW, Washington, DC 20024 near West Basin Dr. SW), on the Southside of the Lincoln Memorial, near the Jefferson reflecting pond, for a legal rally with speakers and music.
 Try to arrive early, parking will be hard to find and you may have to walk some distance to get there.

-Then we will line up in pairs, hold signs with slogans, and walk in strict silence from the Dr. King statue, passed the Lincoln Memorial, to Lafayette Park across the street from the White House, where we will hold a legal vigil.
+Around 10 am or so we will line up in pairs and walk in strict silence from the Dr. King statue to Lafayette Park, where we will hold a legal vigil.
 While some keep legal vigil, a few may engage in nonviolent direct action.

 In our silent procession, we will choose nonviolence over non-existence, and inspire us to build a global Campaign Nonviolence, for the abolition of war, poverty, racism, nuclear weapons and environmental destruction, and for the coming of a new culture of peace and nonviolence.